Combinatorial model categories are equivalent to presentable quasicategories

 \section Combinatorial model categories

 See Beke [\SHM], Barwick [\LR], Lurie [\HTT, Appendix~A], Low [\Heart] for the background on combinatorial model categories.
 We recall some basic definitions to fix terminology.

 \proclaim Definition.
-A ^={model structure[|s]} on a category~$C$ is a pair of weak factorization systems $(@C,@AF)$, $(@AC,@F)$ such that the class $@W=@AF∘@AC$ satisfies the 2-out-of-3 property.
+A ^={model structure[|s]} on a category~$C$ is a pair of weak factorization systems $(@=C,@=AF)$, $(@=AC,@=F)$ such that the class $@=W=@AF∘@AC$ satisfies the 2-out-of-3 property.
 A ^={model categor[y|ies]} is a model structure on a category that admits finite limits and finite colimits.
-A model structure is ^={cofibrantly generated} if both weak factorization systems $(@C,@AF)$, $(@AC,@F)$ are generated by a set of morphisms.
+A weak factorization system $(@A,@B)$ is ^{cofibrantly generated} if there is a set of morphisms~$I$ in~$@A$ such that the class of morphisms in~$C$ with a right lifting property with respect to every element of~$I$ coincides with the class~$@B$.
+A model structure is ^={cofibrantly generated} if both weak factorization systems $(@C,@AF)$, $(@AC,@F)$ are cofibrantly generated.
 A ^={combinatorial model categor[y|ies]} is a cofibrantly generated model structure on a locally presentable category.
-A ^={left Quillen functor} between model categories is a functor that preserves elements of $@C$ (cofibrations) and $@AC$ (acyclic cofibrations) and all small colimits that exist in~$@C$.
+A ^={left Quillen functor} between model categories is a left adjoint functor that preserves elements of $@C$ (cofibrations) and $@AC$ (acyclic cofibrations).

 We now review some of the more specialized definitions from Low [\Heart].
 Similar notions can be found in Chorny–Rosický [\ClassComb].
+The appearance of the sharp ordering $κ⊲λ$ in this section is dictated by ^!{accessibly generated characterization}.

 \proclaim Definition.
 (Low [\Heart, Definition~5.11].)
 Given regular cardinals $κ⊲λ$, a $(κ,λ)$-^={miniature model categor[y|ies]} is a model category~$M$ such that there exist $λ$-small sets of morphisms in $\K_κ^λ(M)$ (^!{presentable object}) that cofibrantly generate the model structure of~$M$ and the underlying category of~$M$ satisfies the following properties: \li $M$ is a $(κ,λ)$-^{accessibly generated category} (^!{accessibly generated category}); \li $M$ has finite limits and $λ$-small colimits; \li Hom-sets in $\K_κ^λ(M)$ are $λ$-small.